Cubic Odyssey: Gameplay

 Cubic Odyssey is a 3D sandbox, action-adventure video game that features star systems with procedurally generated open world planets that can be explored.
-Planets are made out of voxel blocks can be destroyed and then placed, allowing the player to terraform the landscape and build structures.
+Planets are made out of voxel blocks that can be destroyed and then placed, allowing the player to terraform the landscape and build structures.
 Certain blocks can only be destroyed using a specific tool.
 Various in-game items can be collected from mining blocks, looted, or crafted using specific materials.
 The game features vehicles, like starships, designed to make transportation on and between planets easier.
 Various extraterrestrial life can be found on planets, including intelligent aliens that have their own cities and factions and may be friendly or hostile.
 While progressing through the game, player's skills and abilities can be upgraded and new crafting recipes can be unlocked.

 Unlike most other survival games, the player character does not starve or become dehydrated.
 Instead, the game features batteries that are used to charge certain items; without them, the items become weaker or unusable.
 New batteries can be looted from enemies or crafted.

 Cubic Odyssey has three game modes: survival, creative, and adventure.
 In survival mode, the main goal of the mode is to stop the Red Darkness - a dangerous infection that spreads across galaxies and threatens to destroy wildlife.
 In creative mode, the player has access to an unlimited amount of blocks and resources, allowing unrestrictive building.
 In adventure mode, the player begins on an unknown planet and have to make progress.

 The game can be played in single-player or cooperative multiplayer, both locally and online.

 Development

 Cubic Odyssey was originally set to be an MMO game, but was later scaled down to be a single-player experience.
 In an interview with GamesRadar+, game director Andrei Lopata said that the team decided to change the direction of the game "once [they] took a realistic look at [their] team size and financial resources" and instead "concentrate on delivering a strong, polished core experience first."
 He described his vision of Cubic Odyssey as "a mix of heroic adventure, exploration, and survival game."

 Cubic Odyssey was announced on February 25, 2025.
 The same day, an announcement trailer was released and a free demo became available on Steam during Steam Next Fest.
 On May 14, 2025, the game was released.

-Following Cubic Odyssey's launch, Atypical Games published a roadmap of the upcoming updates to the game, promising to bring new content, co-op improvements, terrain generation adjustments and dedicated servers support to the game later down the year.
+Following Cubic Odysseys launch, Atypical Games published a roadmap of the upcoming updates to the game, promising to bring new content, co-op improvements, terrain generation adjustments and dedicated servers support to the game later down the year.
+The game was updated to version 1.0.2 in July 2025, featuring improved cooperative play.
+Another update released in September of that year that added support for map seeds in adventure mode.
+The ability to host dedicated servers was added in October.